xieweiAlex/English_Learning/words/2022/words-Feb.md

+His already **infirm** body was **racked** by high fever. -
+Copernicus, the Earth revolves around the sun.
+It was a knotty question.

 ## Week 4

 Howard wasn't **entitled** to an apology.
 The FBI were **entitled** to know about the Mars Rover incident, which proved he really was **irresponsible**.
 I agree with your thesis as **enunciated** at the end of this video.
-Excessive pressure can lead to **perforation** of the stomach wall. -
+Excessive pressure can lead to **perforation** of the stomach wall.
 Do not let the discussion fragment into a **desultory** conversation with no clear direction.
 The poor old man is beginning to **dodder**.
 Still hard for me to imagine Putin has simply lost his **marbles**, but these are important questions..